javierez/mayi/SEO.md

   />

   ---
-  3.3 Create FAQ Section with Schema
+  3.3 Create FAQ Section with Schema ⏳ PENDING (Needs FAQ content)

-  File: Create src/components/landing/FAQSection.tsx
+  Files:
+  - ✅ src/components/seo/FAQSchema.tsx (CREATED - Ready to use)
+  - ⏳ src/components/landing/FAQSection.tsx (Pending - needs FAQ content)

+  ⚠️ NOTE: FAQSchema component is ready to use when FAQ content is available

   "use client";